gpdm/TPC-WinMe-DOSMODE/FILESOURCES.md

-# File Sources for Windows Me MS-DOS Mode
+# File Sources and other Alterations for Windows Me MS-DOS Mode

-* `IO.SYS` is from the Windows Millennium NETTOOLS, included on the Windows Me CD.
+* `IO.SYS` is from the Windows Millennium `NETTOOLS`, included on the Windows Me CD.
 (Contained within `TOOLS\NETTOOLS\FAC\CBS.DTA`; a CAB file.)

-    This file contains the XMS driver, IFSHLP driver and Windows boot logo, and does not require any additional lines added to CONFIG.SYS or AUTOEXEC.BAT to start Windows.
+    This file contains the XMS driver, `IFSHLP` driver and Windows boot logo, and does not require any additional lines added to `CONFIG.SYS` or `AUTOEXEC.BAT` to start Windows.
 It also contains the Windows Millennium Boot Menu accessible by holding CTRL on startup, allowing the user to choose Normal, Safe Mode, Command Line Only, etc.

-    Decompressed with Rudolph Loew's IO8DCOMP, and the "Now preparing to start your new computer..." string displayed on startup has been replaced with "Starting Windows Millennium Edition...".
+    Decompressed with [Rudolph Loew's IO8DCOMP](https://web.archive.org/web/20200225224314/https://rloewelectronics.com/free.htm), and the "Now preparing to start your new computer..." string displayed on startup has been replaced with "Starting Windows Millennium Edition...".

 * `COMMAND.COM` is not bundled, but locally patched

-    An unmodified version of `COMMAND.COM` could be taken from the Windows Millennium NETTOOLS on the Windows Me CD instead, requiring no patching.
+    An unmodified version of `COMMAND.COM` could be taken from the Windows Millennium `NETTOOLS` on the Windows Me CD instead, requiring no patching.
     This version of `COMMAND.COM` is contained within `TOOLS\NETTOOLS\FAC\LTOOLS.DTA`; a CAB file.

     The reason for not bundling it is to apply the patches to the locally installed `COMMAND.COM` instead, retaining `COMMAND.COM` in the localized language.